WeblateOrg/weblate/docs/admin/auth.rst

 GitLab OAuth 2
 ~~~~~~~~~~~~~~

-For using GitLab OAuth 2, you need to register an application on
+For using GitLab OAuth 2, you need to register an application at
 <https://gitlab.com/profile/applications>.

 The redirect URL is ``https://WEBLATE SERVER/accounts/complete/gitlab/`` and